 “It is a spectrum condition, which means that, while all people with autism share certain difficulties, their condition will affect them in different ways.

 “Some people with autism are able to live relatively independent lives but others may have accompanying learning disabilities and need a lifetime of specialist support.
 People with autism may also experience over- or under-sensitivity to sounds, touch, tastes, smells, light or colours.”

 (The National Autistic Society)

 “Asperger syndrome is a form of autism.
 People with Asperger syndrome are often of average or above average intelligence.
 They have fewer problems with speech but may still have difficulties with understanding and processing language.”

 “Attention deficit hyperactivity disorder (ADHD) is a group of behavioural symptoms that include inattentiveness, hyperactivity and impulsiveness.

-ADHD is a common behavioural disorder in children and young people.
+ADHD is a neurological condition in children and young people.
 It usually starts in early childhood and some people will continue to have ADHD as adults.
 Severe ADHD is sometimes known as ‘hyperkinetic disorder’.

 The symptoms of ADHD include being:

 - inattentive – unable to concentrate for very long or finish a task, disorganised, often losing things, easily distracted and forgetful, unable to listen when people are talking

 - hyperactive – fidgety and unable to sit still, restless (children may be running or climbing much of the time), talking constantly, noisy, having difficulty doing quiet activities